Doulos/debug_systemc/extern/bin/README.md

 ├── build-gsl ─────── downloads and installs the C++ Core Guidelines Support Library found on cppreference.com under extern/include
-├── build-gtest ───── downloads, compiles and installs the GoogleTest and GoogleMock framework under extern/ ├── build-systemc ─── downloads, compiles and installs Accellera SystemC into ${HOME}/.local/apps/systemc └── utils.bash ────── BASH support functions
+├── build-gtest ───── downloads, compiles and installs the GoogleTest and GoogleMock framework under extern/ ├── build-systemc ─── downloads, compiles and installs Accellera SystemC into ${HOME}/.local/apps/systemc ├── systemc-verison ─ displays the version of SystemC referenced by $SYSTEMC_HOME ├── tool-versions ─── displays various tools and the versions found on the system └── utils.bash ────── BASH support functions
 ```

+Most of these scripts have built-in help.
+Just use the `--help` option.

 For more information, ask your Doulos instructor or contact David Black <mailto:David.Black@Doulos.com>.